Clemapfel/jluna/README.md

 ## Installation & Troubleshooting

-A step-by-step tutorial on how to create a new C++ project, compile and link jluna can be found [here](./docs/installation.md).
+A step-by-step tutorial on how to create, compile and link a new C++ Project with jluna can be found [here](./docs/installation.md).

 ---